FernandoCelmer/blog/docs/post/2023/12/yes-hello.md

 You don't necessarily need to have a very important topic or question to send a **'Hi, How are you?'** to a coworker on Slack or Discord.
 No one is so busy that they can't stop for 5 minutes to respond to **'Good Morning'**.
 Today we live in a tired society where everything is very fast and our time is considered money, because no, it's not like that, not everything is profit.

-So give yourself at least a minute to wait and reply 'Good Morning!', it doesn't change anything.
+So give yourself at least a minute to wait and reply **'Good Morning!'**, it doesn't change anything.

 ### Basic tutorial on how not to be a robot: